jsforce/jsforce/README.md

 {"totalSize":1,"done":true,"records":[{"attributes":{"type":"Account","url":"/services/data/v29.0/sobjects/Account/0015000000KBQ5GAAX"},"Id":"0015000000KBQ5GAAX","Name":"United Oil"}]}
 ```

 In order to authorize the connection via OAuth2 authorization flow, type `.authorize` in REPL mode.
-It will popup browser and authorize
+It will popup browser and start flow for API access authorization.

 ```
 > .authorize
 ```

-Note that you need to register your OAuth2 client information before calling `.authorize`.
-In order to register client, `.register` command will navigate.
-The redirect URL of registering client must be `http://localhost:<port>`.
+Note that you need to register your OAuth2 client information before start OAuth2 authorization.
+The `.register` command will navigate the registration.
+In order to accomplish authorization flow successfully, the redirect URL of registering client must be `http://localhost:<port>`.

 ```
 > .register